 - 1. It is a requirement of each student to appear at the school premises at the time assigned for arrival.
 It is a violation of this policy for a student to arrive at the school premises later than the time assigned for arrival. - 2.
-A student in violation of the Tardy to School Policy will receive an appropriate consequence in accordance with the Table of Discipline. - 3.
-A tardy student shall report directly to the attendance officer (principal in elementary and middle school, attendance office in high school) upon arrival at the school premises.
+A student in violation of the Tardy to School Policy will receive an appropriate consequence in accordance with the Student Discipline Policy. - 3.
+Tardy students shall be accompanied to the office by an adult who is transporting them to the school premises.